ctsmedia/docker-baseimage-web/README.md

 ### PHP FPM

 Based on the official php image we added some common things you need in projects based on symfony, magento or contao for example.
 Comes with some comfort stuff which is often used when works needs to be done inside the container and an optimized php ini for development.
+The container adjusts the www-data user to match your host user id, so you want get permission problems.
+It reads the user and group id from your volume mount in the container which should be by default: `/var/www/share/project`.
+If you want to changed that pass the env var: `PROJECT_PATH`.
+Our docker compose examples work out of the box.

 - Pre installed and activated extensions:
     - iconv